Newell Highway upgrade

 These factors constrain freight productivity by increasing travel times and the number of vehicle journeys required, as well as reducing freight reliability.

-The initiative seeks to improve several sections of the highway to support safe Higher Productivity Vehicle access, and improve safety and reliability.
+The proposal seeks to improve several sections of the highway to support safe High Productivity Vehicle access, and improve safety and reliability.

-The initiative will also consider first/last mile issues faced by Higher Productivity Vehicle operators in the corridor.
+The proposal will also consider ﬁrst/last mile issues faced by High Productivity Vehicle operators in the corridor.

 Realignment of a 6.5 km section of the highway at Trewilga was completed in February 2018.

-Planning has commenced for a range of further works:
+Planning is in progress for a range of further works:

 - new Dubbo Bridge and realignment

-The New South Wales Government is progressively developing business cases for each element of this initiative.
+The NSW Government completed the Newell Highway Corridor Strategy in June 2019 and is progressively developing business cases for each element of this proposal.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).